Twin Quasar (QSO 0957+561A/B)

 We see the quasar twice because its light is deflected by the gravitational field of a large, faint foreground galaxy (not NGC 3079!) on its way to Earth in such a way that that of the southern component B makes a small detour of about one light year.
 The lensing galaxy is closer to the southern component B. If this galaxy were not present, we would only see a single image of the quasar, weaker by about half a magnitude.

-The two frames A and B are separated by six arc seconds.
+The two single images A and B are separated by six arc seconds.
 The apparent brightness varies around 0.1 mag per month and around 16.4 mag.
 The highlight of the matter: Due to the different light paths that the two images cover to us, fluctuations in brightness of the northern component A reach us about a year before those of the southern component B.

 At a distance of around five billion light-years, the quasar is by far the most distant thing visible with an amateur telescope with a mirror diameter of up to 500 mm.
 The light left the quasars before our solar system and the earth (about 4.6 billion years ago) formed!